-First Semester

-September 4 Welcome Week begins September 7 Classes begin September 14 Last day for making changes in schedule (Adding and Dropping Courses Ends) October 4 Application for Degree forms must be filed with the Registrar's office for all prospective January 2022 graduates October 22 Mid semester grades due at NOON November 8 Last day for authorized withdrawal from courses (or change to audit) November 12 Advance Registration begins for Intersemester/Spring Semester 2022 November 24-27 Thanksgiving Recess- classes will not meet December 10 Last day of classes December 13 Final Examinations begin December 17 Final Examinations and Fall 2021 Semester Ends December 21 Semester grades due at NOON
+First Semester September 5 Welcome Week begins September 6 Classes begin September 13 Last day for making changes in schedule (Adding and Dropping Courses Ends) October 3 Application for Degree forms must be filed with the Registrar's office for all prospective January 2023 graduates October 10-11 Indigenous Peoples Day- classes will not meet October 21 Mid semester grades due at NOON November 7 Last day for authorized withdrawal from courses (or change to audit) November 9 Advance Registration begins for Intersemester/Spring Semester 2023 (This date is subject to change) November 23-25 Thanksgiving Recess- classes will not meet December 9 Last day of classes

+December 12 Final Examinations begin

+December 16 Final Examinations and Fall 2022 Semester Ends

+December 21 Semester grades due at NOON

 Intersemester Session

-SUSSION January 2 Classes begin January 13 Last day for authorized withdrawal from courses (or change to audit) January 16 Last day of classes January 17 Martin Luther King, Jr. Ovservance January 18 Last day of classes January 19 Final Examinations are held (if no final exam, class is held on this day) January 20 Intersemester grades due at NOON January 26 Classes begin February 2 Last day for making changes in schedule (Adding and Dropping Courses Ends) February 7 Application for Degree forms must be filed with the Registrar's office for all prospective May 2022 graduates February 21 President's Day - classes will not meet March 11 Mid semester grades due at NOON March 14-18 Spring Break - classes will not meet March 31 Last day for authorized withdrawal from courses (or change to audit) April 5 Advance Registration begins for Summer and Fall Semester 2021 April 15-19 Spring Holiday - classes will not meet April 27 Academic Festival May 6 Last day of classes May 9 Final Examinations begin May 13 Final Examinations and Spring 2021 semester ends
+January 2 Classes begin

+January 13 Last day for authorized withdrawal from courses (or change to audit)

+January 16 Martin Luther King, Jr. Observance

+January 18 Last day of classes

+January 19 Final Examinations are held (if no final exam, class is held on this day)

+January 20 Intersemester grades due at NOON

+Second Semester

+January 25 Classes begin

+February 1 Last day for making changes in schedule (Adding and Dropping Courses Ends)

+February 6 Application for Degree forms must be filed with the Registrar's office for all prospective May 2023 graduates

+February 20 President's Day - classes will not meet

+March 10 Mid semester grades due at NOON

+March 13-17 Spring Break - classes will not

-May 17 May 17 Grades due at NOON for: prospective May 2022 graduates, non-graduating ceremony "walkers," also for candidates' admission to the Athletic Training and Physician Assistant programs, and to the professional phase of the Physical Therapy program.
-Social Room) May 21 Commencement held at Kleinhans Music Hall, Buffalo, NY May 24 Semester grades due at NOON for all other students June 13 Application for Degree forms must be filed for all prospective September 2022 graduates May 20 Annual Excellence Awards Ceremony: 7:00 PM (held in Wick
+meet April 3 Last day for authorized withdrawal from courses (or change to audit) April 5 Academic Festival April 7-11 Spring Holiday - classes will not meet April 12 Advance Registration begins for Summer and Fall Semester 2023 (This date is subject to change) May 5 Last day of classes May 8 Final Examinations begin May 12 Final Examinations and Spring 2023 semester ends May 16 Grades due at NOON for: prospective May 2023 graduates, non-graduating ceremony "walkers," also for candidates' admission to the Athletic Training and Physician Assistant programs, and to the professional phase of the Physical Therapy program.
+May 19 Annual Excellence Awards Ceremony: 7:00 PM (held in Wick Social Room) May 20 Commencement held at Kleinhans Music Hall, Buffalo, NY May 23 Semester grades due at NOON for all other students June 12 Application for Degree forms must be filed for all prospective September 2023 graduates